Moscow Pride

-Moscow Pride (Московский Гей-Прайд) was a demonstration of LGBTQ.
-It was intended to take place in May annually since 2006 in the Russian capital Moscow, but has been regularly banned by Moscow City Hall, headed by Mayor Yuri Luzhkov until 2010.
+Moscow Pride (Московский Гей-Прайд) was a demonstration of LGBTQ people in Russia.
+It was intended to take place in May annually since 2006 in the Russian capital Moscow, but has been regularly banned by the Government of Moscow, headed by Mayor Yury Luzhkov until 2010.
 The demonstrations in 2006, 2007, and 2008 were all accompanied by homophobic attacks, which was avoided in 2009 by moving the site of the demonstration at the last minute.
-The organizers of all of the demonstrations were Alexey Davydov, Nikolai Alekseev and the Russian LGBT Human Rights Project Gayrussia.ru.
+The organizers of all of the demonstrations were Alexey Davydov, Nikolai Alekseev and Gayrussia.ru.

 In June 2012, Moscow courts enacted a hundred-year ban on gay pride parades.
-The European Court of Human Rights has repeatedly ruled that such bans violate freedom of assembly guaranteed by the European Convention of Human Rights.
+The European Court of Human Rights has repeatedly ruled that such bans violate freedom of assembly guaranteed by the European Convention on Human Rights.

 Moscow Pride 2006

 The 2006 Moscow Pride was banned by the authorities.
 The Moscow Mayor's chief of security, Nikolai Kulikov, stated in an interview on Echo Moskvy, a radio station, that the Gay Pride conference and festival would be banned because of the negative views of the Russian population towards it: "all public expressions [by gays and lesbians] must be banned [...]
 They violate our rights.
 We have our traditions, lots of religious groups told us that they were against this gay pride."
 The chief mufti of Russia's Central Spiritual Governance for Muslims, Talgat Tadzhuddin, advocated violence towards any protesters: "The parade should not be allowed, and if they still come out into the streets, then they should be bashed.
 Sexual minorities have no rights, because they have crossed the line.
 Alternative sexuality is a crime against God".
 Russian Orthodox leaders echoed his views, declaring that homosexuality is a "sin which destroys human beings and condemns them to a spiritual death".